DiGyt/digyt.github.io/_pages/about.md

 but also studying the methods we use to gain insights about them: Data processing, statistics, and machine learning.

-I hope that with this blog, I can share some of my code snippets with other people and in some way or another support them on their own journey of understanding the brain.
+I hope that with this blog, I can share some of my thoughts and code snippets with other people and in some way or another support them on their own journey of understanding the brain.

 I also love programming, especially in Python.
 Most of my code is provided in the form of IPython notebooks which can be run directly in Google Colab.
 I chose this way